 - abatacept (Orencia)

-Having one autoimmune disease such as psoriasis puts you for developing another autoimmune disease.
-The risk is increased if your psoriasis is severe.
+Having one autoimmune disease such as psoriasis puts you

 The groups of genes that predispose you to develop an autoimmune disorder are similar across different kinds of autoimmune diseases.
 Some of the inflammation processes and environmental factors are also similar.